Bath salts (drug): Prevalence

 Little is known about how many people use bath salts.
-In the UK, mephedrone, commonly known as MCAT, is the fourth most commonly used illicit drug among nightclub goers after cannabis, MDMA and cocaine.
-Based on reports to the American Association of Poison Control Centers, use of bath salts in the US is thought to have increased significantly between 2010 and 2012.
+In the United Kingdom, mephedrone, commonly known as MCAT, is the fourth most commonly used illicit drug among nightclub goers after cannabis, MDMA and cocaine.
+Based on reports to the American Association of Poison Control Centers, use of bath salts in the United States is thought to have increased significantly between 2010 and 2012.
 The increase in use is thought to result from their widespread availability, undetectability on many drug tests, and sensationalist media coverage.

 User's age tends to range from 15 to 55, with the average age being 28.

 Legal status

-The drug policy of Canada since fall 2012 categorizes methylenedioxypyrovalerone (MDPV) as a schedule I substance under the Controlled Drugs and Substances Act, placing it in the same category as heroin and MDMA.
-Mephedrone and methylone are already illegal in Canada and most of the United States.
+The drug policy of Canada since 2012 categorizes methylenedioxypyrovalerone (MDPV) as a schedule I substance under the Controlled Drugs and Substances Act, placing it in the same category as heroin and MDMA.
+Mephedrone and methylone were already illegal in Canada.

 In the United Kingdom, all substituted cathinones were made illegal in April 2010, under the Misuse of Drugs Act 1971, but other designer drugs such as naphyrone appeared soon after and some products described as legal contained illegal compounds.
 To avoid being controlled by the Medicines Act, designer drugs such as mephedrone have been described as "bath salts", or other misnomers such as "plant food" despite the compounds having no history of being used for these purposes.

 In July 2012, US federal drug policy was amended to ban the drugs commonly found in bath salts.
 Prior to that, bath salts were legal in at least 41 states.
 Prior to the compounds being made illegal, mephedrone, methylone, and MDPV were marketed as bath salts.
 The "bath salt" name and labels that say "not for human consumption" are an attempt to skirt the Federal Analogue Act, which forbids selling drugs that are substantially similar to drugs already classified for human use.